Biographies of Representatives and Alternates

 Dr. Baatout is member of the ionizing radiation section of the High Council for Health, Secretary-treasurer of the European Radiation Research Society and chair of the Belgian Hadrontherapy Consortium.

 Dr. Baatout has been member of the Belgian delegation since the sixty session in 2013 and alternate representative for the sixty-fifth to the sixty-eighth sessions.
-She is the representative of Belgium to UNSCEAR for the sixty-ninth session in 2022.
+She is the representative of Belgium to UNSCEAR since the 69th session in 2022.

 Alternate Representative